Moesif/moesif-envoy-wasm-plugin/README.md

 The upstream config defaults to 'moesif_api', but if you use something else in the clusters.name field, you will need to explicitly include the base_uri to match.

-Also, remember to update the filename path in the `vm_config` section to match the location where you placed the `moesif_api_envoy_filter.wasm` file.
+Also, remember to update the filename path in the `vm_config` section to match the location where you placed the `moesif_wasm_plugin.wasm` file.

 ```yaml
 http_filters: